KaushalSoniii/Drum-kit/README.md

 ## Usage

-1. Clone or download the repository to your local machine.
+1. Clone or download the repository to your local machine..
 2. Open `index.html` in your web browser.
 3. Click on the buttons to play drum sounds or press corresponding keys on the keyboard.